USS LST-970: Construction

 LST-970 was laid down on 14 November 1944, at Hingham, Massachusetts, by the Bethlehem-Hingham Shipyard; launched on 16 December 1944; sponsored by Major Anne B. Cowan, WAC; and commissioned on 13 January 1945.

 Service history

 During World War II, LST-970 was assigned to the Asiatic-Pacific theater and participated the assault and occupation of Okinawa Gunto in May and June 1945.

 Following the war, she performed occupation duty in the Far East and saw service in China until late February.
 She returned to the United States and was decommissioned on 10 July 1946, and struck from the Navy list on 15 August, that same year.
 On 25 April 1947, the ship was sold to Trailerships, Inc., for operation.

 Awards

 LST-970 earned one battle star for World War II service.

 Notable crew

-Character actor Harry Dean Stanton, famous for roles in films like Alien and Twin Peaks: Fire Walk With Me, was assigned to the 970 for the whole of his wartime service.
+Character actor Harry Dean Stanton was assigned to the 970 for the whole of his wartime service.